OHCHR and the right to social security

-- Adequacy: Benefits, whether in cash or in kind, must be adequate in amount and duration in order that everyone may realize his or her rights to family protection and assistance, an adequate standard of living and adequate access to health care.
+Adequacy: Benefits, whether in cash or in kind, must be sufficient in quantity and duration so that everyone may realize his or her rights to family protection and assistance, a reasonable standard of living and access to health care.

-- Affordability: If a social security scheme requires contributions, those contributions should be stipulated in advance.
-The direct and indirect costs and charges associated with making contributions must be affordable for all, and must not compromise the realization of other Covenant rights.
+Affordability: Costs and charges associated with contributions to social security must be economical for all, and must not compromise the realization of other Covenant rights.

-For more about key concepts on the right to social security
+key elements of the right to social security

-Committee on Economic, Social and Cultural Rights, General Comment No. 19
+General Comment No. 19, Committee on Economic, Social and Cultural Rights